Psycomedia is a comedy podcast dedicated to the funny side of psychological research.

 All the metal bands with umlauts:

-Filed under All Posts, Podcast Episodes, Regular Episodes, Year One
+Filed under All Posts, Psycomedia Episodes, Regular Episodes, Year One

 Tagged with Ben Fell, comedy, emotional involvement, humour, ideal self, media, pleasure centres, podcast, psychology, Psycomedia, Timothy Swann, video games